-The region is specified by reference, start and end.
+The region is specified by contig, start and stop. reference and end are also accepted for backward compatibility as synonyms for contig and stop, respectively.
 Alternatively, a samtools region string can be supplied.
 The coverage is computed per-base [ACGT].

-- reference (string) reference_name of the genomic region (chromosome)

-- start (int) start of the genomic region

-- end (int) end of the genomic region

-- region (int) a region string. - quality_threshold (int) quality_threshold is the minimum quality score (in phred) a base has to reach to be counted. - read_callback (string or function) select a call-back to ignore reads when counting.
-It can be either a string with the following values:

-all skip reads in which any of the following flags are set: BAM_FUNMAP, BAM FSECONDARY, BAM FQCFAIL, BAM FDUP nofilter uses every single read
+- contig (string) reference\name of the genomic region (chromosome) - start (int) start of the genomic region (0-based inclusive) - stop (int) end of the genomic region (0-based exclusive) - region (int) a region string. - quality\threshold (int) quality\threshold is the minimum quality score (in phred) a base has to reach to be counted. - read\callback (string or function) select a call-back to ignore reads when counting.
+It can be either a string with the following values: - all skip reads in which any of the following flags are set: BAM\FUNMAP, BAM\FSECONDARY, BAM\FQCFAIL, BAM\FDUP nofilter uses every single read

-Alternatively, read_callback can be a function check_read (read) that should return True only for those reads that shall be included in the counting.
+Alternatively, read\callback can be a function check\read(read) that should return True only for those reads that shall be included in the counting.